Jeffrey J. Bushofsky

 - Coordinating litigation counsel advising and representing the independent directors of a leading health care company in disputes arising from alleged product defects, including consumer fraud class actions, securities claims, False Claims Act cases, fiduciary duty claims, and indemnification disputes.

 - Representing a major lodging company as plaintiff in litigation against its former credit card processor and clearing bank related to a data breach.

-- Representing the American Kidney Fund nationwide in various matters related to insurers’ attacks on charitable health care assistance and allegations of improper “steering” of Medicare-eligible dialysis patients onto private plans, including civil litigations and interactions with CMS and state insurance regulators.
+- Successfully represented the American Kidney Fund nationwide in various matters related to insurers’ attacks on charitable health care assistance and allegations of improper “steering” of Medicare-eligible dialysis patients onto private plans, including civil litigations and interactions with CMS and state insurance regulators.
 See, Dialysis Patients Citizens v.
 Burwell (E.D.
 Tex.
 2017) (enjoining a CMS interim final rule permitting insurers to refuse charitable premium assistance from our client).

 - Zolna-Pitts v.
 ATI (Cook Co.
 Ill., 2014): full dismissal of one of the first major cases brought under Illinois’ “private payer qui tam” statute, alleging fraudulent billing practices.

 - Successfully represented dozens of private health care systems in arbitrations and litigations arising from disputes with group purchasing organizations, private insurance payers, joint venture partners, and other commercial disputes in the areas of dentistry, physical therapy, home infusion, dialysis, hospitals, physician practice groups, nursing homes, drug and addiction treatment, and mental health services.